Building your wealth

 How much wealth justifies a family office?
 Most advisers will offer a balance sheet measure.
 However, the most important measure is income, not assets or net worth.
 Either from private investments or from a large liquid portfolio, a family’s sustainable income — after paying all lifestyle needs — has to be enough to pay the overhead of the staff they want to hire.
 When a principal burns into their liquidity to pay for the office, they have transformed the family office concept into a business venture that requires excess market returns to fund itself.
 This is called a private equity firm — not a family office.

 Even small offices can be very expensive.
 A small family office with two professionals and four support personnel can cost $1.5 million to $1.8 million per year.
 In 2019, a survey found that the average small family office in Chicago can expect to pay a chief investment officer over $300,000, and a general counsel over $200,000.
 These figures are base salaries and do not include benefits, bonuses or carried interest compensation.

-Many clients still think in terms of total net worth; convention wisdom dictates that you should only consider a traditional family office if your total net worth is above $100 million minimum ,and most will need more than $250 million.
-Total assets below $50 million can easily be served by a more traditional group of advisers for a much lower cost.
+Many clients still think in terms of total net worth; convention wisdom dictates that you should only consider a traditional family office if your total net worth is above $100 million minimum, and most will need more than $250 million.

 A single, large portfolio of stocks and bonds, regardless of the enormity, is not complicated nor is it time consuming.
 Financial advisers who specialize in the ultra-wealthy can easily manage this portfolio according to your goals and risk tolerance.
 In addition, if your entire wealth is held in a single, family-owned business, you don’t need a family office staff to help grow your wealth.
 Your management team at the business is already helping you drive value.